The Pidgeon Process

 3. Making briquettes: The reducing agent, ferrosilicon, is crushed to below 10mm and is mixed with the calcined dolomite and fluorite powder to certain ratios controlled by a microcomputer.
 The mixed material is then milled by a ball miller to form powder of granules below 120[mm] and is delivered to airproof storage by conveyer belt.
 The mixed powder is compressed into a briquette and is delivered to reduction workshop for deoxidisation.

 4. Deoxidisation: The briquettes are loaded into retorts (46 for each reduction chamber) and deoxidization takes place (under a vacuum) at temperatures of between 1,200-1,250°C. The process is performed under a vacuum to reduce the necessary reaction temperature and to avoid re-oxidisation of the magnesium.
-The heat energy required is supplied by gas generated from on-site coal-to-gas converters.
-The chemical formula of the deoxidisation is as follows:
+The heat energy required is supplied by gas generated from our semi-coke crackers.

 The magnesium gas, once cooled, forms solid “crowns” of crude magnesium crystals at the top of the retort.
 The deoxidization process takes about 10 hours.
 When finished, the raw magnesium is removed and is delivered to the refinery workshop for purification.